kperv/git-assistant/README.md

 ## Evaluation

 ### Offline evaluation
-* 50 git related questions and answers (ChatGPT 4o-mini generated)
+a dataset of 50 git related questions and answers generated for evaluation. gpt-4o-mini was used for judging and generating ground truth data.

+Evaluation is performed by
-* cosine similarity
+* cosine similarity is 46%
+* LLM-as-a-judge method

 ## Steps to reproduce